MIT-TESSE/tesse-core/README.md

 This scene acts as the entry point to the simulation and environments are [loaded 'around' the agent](https://github.mit.edu/TESS/TESSE_core/blob/master/scripts/tesse_position_interface.cs#L153) by [additively loading](https://docs.unity3d.com/ScriptReference/SceneManagement.LoadSceneMode.Additive.html) a new scene to Unity.

-To add the TESSE capability to your scene, first add the *tesse_multiscene* scene to the build settings [as described here](https://youtu.be/MQKJfZCAEa8?t=102).
+To add the TESS agent to your scene, first add the *tesse_multiscene* scene to the build settings [as described here](https://youtu.be/MQKJfZCAEa8?t=102).
 Next, add the desired scene, or scenes, to the build settings [as previously described](https://youtu.be/MQKJfZCAEa8?t=102).
 Ensure that all added scenes are **below** the *tesse_multiscene* scene in the [build order](https://youtu.be/MQKJfZCAEa8?t=126).
 The TESSE agent code that handles the scene changing expects